 Men should not father a child while receiving treatment with Azacitidine Seacross.
-Use an effective method of contraception during and up to 3 months after treatment with this medicine.
+Men should use an effective method of contraception while taking Azacitidine Seacross and for 3 months after stopping treatment with Azacitidine Seacross.

 Talk to your doctor if you wish to conserve your sperm before starting this treatment.